data-science-extensions/data-science-extensions/docs/guides/querying-data/index.md

 === "Polars"

-    When it comes to numerical filtering in Polars, the process is similar to the previous example, where we use the `.filter()` method to filter rows based on a given condition, but here we use a numerical value instead of a string value.
+    When it comes to numerical filtering in Polars, the process is similar to the previous example, where we use the [`.filter()`][polars-filter] method to filter rows based on a given condition, but here we use a numerical value instead of a string value.
 In the below example, we filter for sales amounts greater than `500`.

-    Also note here that we have used the `pl.col()` function to specify the column we want to filter on.
+    Also note here that we have used the [`pl.col()`][polars-col] function to specify the column we want to filter on.
 This is different from the previous examples, where we used the column name directly.
-The use of `pl.col()` is a common practice in Polars to specify the column name in a more readable way.
+The use of [`pl.col()`][polars-col] is a common practice in Polars to specify the column name in a more readable way.

     ```py {.polars linenums="1" title="Filter for high value transactions"}
     high_value_sales_pl: pl.DataFrame = df_sales_pl.filter(pl.col("sales_amount") > 500)